-- Site Plan with setbacks, contours, house and garage footprints, driveway, living court - Floor plans - Elevations with materials and finishes clearly specified - Materials, colours and finishes schedule for exteriors to be specified - Fencing plan detailing fence design, colour and placement
+- Site Plan with setbacks, contours, house and garage footprints, driveway, living court. - Floor plans. - Elevations with materials and finishes clearly specified. - Materials, colours and finishes schedule for exteriors to be specified. - Landscaping plan for the road frontage and boundaries. - Fencing plan detailing fence design, colour and placement (if relevant).